Serena Williams Beats Karolina Pliskova in Straight Sets to Reach US Open Semis

 What Serena is doing to Pilskova right now at US Open can be described as "early Tyson."

-Pliskova made things a little interesting by winning two straight games and pushing Williams to 0-40 in the seventh game.
-She had four break-point opportunities yet couldn't capitalize.
-Williams held serve to go ahead 5-2, making her victory all but inevitable.
+Pliskova made things interesting by winning two straight games and pushing Williams to 40-0 in the seventh game.
+She had four break-point opportunities, yet couldn't capitalize as Williams held serve to go ahead 5-2, making her victory all but inevitable.

-Williams had eight aces and 17 winners in the second set, while her unforced error tally fell to eight.
-Beyond her brief stumble midway through the set, she was nearly flawless.
+Williams notched nine aces and 18 winners in the second set, while her unforced errors tally fell to eight.
+Beyond her stumble midway through the set, she was flawless.

-The six-time U.S. Open champion will meet 19th seed Anastasija Sevastova in the semifinals Thursday.
-Sevastova is coming off a dominant 6-2, 6-3 victory over defending champion Sloane Stephens.
+The six-time U.S. Open champion will meet No. 19 seed Anastasija Sevastova in the semifinals Thursday.
+Sevastova is coming off a 6-2, 6-3 victory over defending champion Sloane Stephens.
 This will be the first time Williams and Sevastova have faced off at a WTA event.

-Prior to upsetting Stephens, Sevastova toppled seventh-seeded Elina Svitolina, so she shouldn't be taken lightly.
+Prior to upsetting Stephens, Sevastova toppled No. 7 seed Elina Svitolina, so she shouldn't be taken lightly.

 The opening set will likely decide the outcome.
-The New York Times' Christopher Clarey noted Williams is unbeaten since March 2016 when taking the first set.
+The New York Times' Christopher Clarey noted Williams is unbeaten since March 2016 when she wins the first set.
 If Williams takes control early, then it could be game over for Sevastova.

 Serena Williams gains revenge on Karolina Pliskova to reach US Open semi-finals